-- a) Explain how you know that the overall region formed is a square. - b) Determine two expressions for the area of the square, one using its overall dimensions and the other as the sum of the individual areas. - Given the two expressions represent the same area, write an equation relating a, b and c only.
+- a) Explain how you know that the overall region formed is a square.
+Answer: Each side of the overall square consists of the shorter side (a) plus the longer side (b), so each is the same length.
+The corners are the right angles formed by the right angles in the triangles. - b) Determine two expressions for the area of the square, one using its overall dimensions and the other as the sum of the individual areas.